The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Detailed Background

 \subsection{Structure of the Paper}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:method} provides the details necessary to reproduce my results and Section~\ref{sec:character} the ways, in which I characterized the structure in the bidisperse hard-disk system.
-The major features of working with the isoperimetric quotient are put forward in Section~\ref{sec:struct}, which is followed by an analysis of the dynamics in the system \textit{via} the MSD in Section~\ref{sec:dyna}.
+Section~\ref{sec:method} provides the details necessary to reproduce my results and Section~\ref{sec:character} the methods by which I characterized the structure in the bidisperse hard-disk system.
+The major features of working with the isoperimetric quotient $q$, which is a variant of the aforementioned shape index $p$ ($q = 4\pi / p^{2}$), are put forward in Section~\ref{sec:struct}.
+This is followed by an analysis of the dynamics in the system \textit{via} the MSD in Section~\ref{sec:dyna}.
 Together, these results lead me to propose a state diagram in Section~\ref{sec:diagram}, which is discussed in detail.
 Next, I correlate structural features to particle dynamics in Section~\ref{sec:relation}, which is supplemented by a literature analysis (Appendix~\ref{sec:compare}).
 Then, I present my geometric model and understanding in Section~\ref{sec:geound}.
 The implications of the study are further contextualized in the discussion, where I also give a perspective on an extension to 3D, see Section~\ref{sec:discussion} and Appendix~\ref{sec:3Dper}.
 Lastly, I provide a short summary of the work in Section~\ref{sec:close}.